Caffeine use for sport: Effectiveness

-In studies of trained males the discovery of the optimal amount of caffeine for anaerobic exercise was determined.
+Studies have found that typical doses of caffeine from 1–3 mg per kg of body weight will provide an effective improvement to performance.
+There is preliminary evidence that shows caffeine is effective for endurance and anaerobic activities.
+In studies of trained males, the discovery of the optimal amount of caffeine for anaerobic exercise was determined.
 A caffeine dosage of 3–5 mg/kg may improve high-intensity sprint performance when consumed prior to exercise.

-J Grgic, E. Trexler, B. Lazinca and Z. Pedisic reported on the testing of caffeine on muscle power and strength, both anaerobic activities.
-The analysis showed that there were small improvements, in which they discussed for these activities correlate to meaningful differences in performance.
+One analysis showed that there were small improvements, in which they discussed for these activities correlate to meaningful differences in performance.
 The following conclusions were drawn: